How RCV Is Counted

 RCV ballots are counted in a series of rounds, as shown in the this flowchart and the videos below.
 First, all the first choices are counted, and if any candidate has a majority (more than half) the votes, that candidate wins.
 Otherwise, the last place candidate (the candidate with the fewest number of votes) is eliminated, and any votes cast for that candidate are transferred to the voter's next preference (if the voter chose to rank more candidates).
 After each round of counting, we check again to see is any candidate has a majority.
 The candidate with the majority, if any, is elected.
 Otherwise another candidate is eliminated and there is another round of counting.

 Counting Multi-Winner Races

 The single-winner race tabulation deals with the wasted vote "spoiler effect" problem by allowing ballots to count toward back-up choices when their first choice is defeated.
 In multi-winner races, it also handles a second, complimentary wasted vote problem: the "shoe-in effect."
 The shoe-in effect is the concern that a candidate will have too many votes — more than needed to win — and may take votes away from other deserving candidates.
 The RCV count deals with wasted votes for shoe-in candidates by transferring ballots, or fractions of ballots, from elected candidates to back-up choices that have yet to be either elected or defeated.
-The following video illustrates the process.

 For further reading, FairVote offers another multi-winner RCV example.